The school bell tolled at the end of term.

 “My family is not the same as everyone else’s”

 The six weeks holidays (that’s 54 days or 1296 hours) isn’t just a large expanse of time but a stream of moments.
 Good, bad and ugly moments but all small, manageable and defined moments.
-So I took each one as they came and had a, mostly, fantastic time.
+So I took each one as they came and had a fantastic time.

 Let me share with you some of my moments.

-My moment of embarrassment came when one summers day I was walking along the pavement of a local retail park when I felt a gentle tickle on my left calf.
+One summers day I was walking along the pavement of a local retail park, when I felt a gentle tickle on my left calf.
 Time seemed to slow as, glancing behind me, I spotted yesterday’s knickers by my feet.
 My mind whirred with what I should do next.
 I was just about to keep walking and pretend nothing had happened when I imagined a passer-by shouting,

 I visualised the look of horror on the unsuspecting Joe-public, as he picked up my dirty underwear.
 No, I had no option.
 With the skill of a Ninja warrior, I swept down to remove my already worn knickers from the public footpath.
 With crimson cheeks, I frantically stuffed my briefs into my handbag and made a mental note not to get them out when paying for new trainers.

 I rested in many moments of joy.
-These included from falling asleep on the beach with my son in my arm’s, to sitting around the campfire and toasting marshmallows creating moments of feeling like the real me.
+These included from falling asleep on the beach with my son in my arms, to sitting around the campfire and toasting marshmallows creating moments of feelingl like the real me.

 Many I loved and some I didn’t.
 But taking each moment at a time made the Summer Holidays do-able.